cs3157/seatingcharts/README.md

     -   Rename it `roster_your-slug.csv`.

 *   Photo roster
-    -   Go to Roster > Print as Single Column.
-Cancel the print dialog.
+    -   Go to Photo Roster in Canvas
     -   Use File > Save Page As.
 In the Format drop-down, select "Web Page, complete".
-    -   Navigate to your working directory.
-    -   Name the file `roster_your-slug.html` and press Save.
-(This will also create a directory to store the photos.)
+    -   Ensure there is a directory named `photoroster.roster_files/` containing the student's images in the format `<uni>.jpg`

 *   If you want to put some students in the front/back of the classroom, also create files named `assign-first_slug.txt` and `assign-last_slug.txt`.